Tomb of the Unknown Warrior (New Zealand): Awards

 The Royal New Zealand Returned and Services' Association also awarded its Badge in Gold, the first time it has been awarded posthumously.
-Immediate Past National President David Cox, a World War II veteran, made the presentation:

-The Badge in Gold is a fitting tribute because the Unknown Warrior paid the ultimate price for his service and now he is finally returned.
-You are now one of us – welcome home.
+Immediate Past National President David Cox, a World War II veteran, made the presentation, stating "The Badge in Gold is a fitting tribute because the Unknown Warrior paid the ultimate price for his service and now he is finally returned.
+You are now one of us – welcome home".

-Each RNZRSA District President placed soil and other items into the Tomb to acknowledge the service personnel from their districts who had given their lives to the nation, including soil from the farm of Charles Upham.
+Each RNZRSA District President placed soil and other items into the tomb to acknowledge the service personnel from their districts who had given their lives to the nation, including soil from the farm of Charles Upham.
 Soil from Caterpillar Valley Cemetery was provided by the Ambassador from France, Jean-Michel Marlaud.

+Design

+Three caskets were made and carved by Robert Ian (Bob) Jones, a military veteran and cabinet maker who worked at a Greymouth funeral home.
+Jones had served in Vietnam, and included reference to Vietnam and the 37 New Zealand soldiers killed there in the designs he carved on the caskets.
+The inner totara casket was donated by a Greymouth resident, and the Funeral Directors' Association paid for two kauri caskets.
+One of the kauri caskets was given to the Army Museum at Waiouru.